ampize/docs/content/docs/guides/templating.md

 You can also save your templates and reuse them in other components of the same type and perform centralized updates.

+In case you need extra control you can also override the source code of our component templates.

 ## Template management

 ### Using templates in components